sparklingwaterlemon/The-Great-Gig-in-the-Sky/README.md

 Notes: Needed to install different scripts and dependencies.
 Yarn and Babel.
 Attempting to learn but since I had Heroku on auto-deploy, it crashed my heroku page.
 Will disable auto-deploy on Heroku, create a separate branch (or maybe clone the project, set up a virtual environment) annd attempt again at a later time.
 <br />
 - 10/18
-Working on screen responsiveness design. iPhone14 pro screen dimensions are: 428px x 926px
+Completed a screen responsiveness design.

 ---